• Skip to primary navigation

 6. Now you have to work quickly and remove as many of the skins as you can before they cool.
 You don't have to remove every single one but aim for ¾ at least.

-7. Put the chickpeas in the food processor along with half of the tahini, lemon juice, garlic salt and 2 tablespoons of the cooking juices.
+7. Put the chickpeas in the food processor along the tahini, lemon juice, garlic and salt along with a drizzle of extra virgin olive oil

 8. Whizz the chickpeas for a few minutes.
 Add 2-3 ice cubes and whizz again until smooth.

-10. Drizzle with good olive oil upon serving.
+10. Drizzle with good extra virgin olive oil upon serving.

 If you make any of our recipes let us know how it went by giving us a star rating below.